 DO: Do bring your Epipen if you have one and have a history of severe allergies.
 Though adverse reactions have been rare, it is always best to have your Epipen with you.

 DO: Be prepared to receive your follow-up appointment for the 2nd vaccine dose.
 If you receive the Pfizer vaccine, you will be required to return for your 2nd booster dose 21 days after your first dose to ensure its full effectiveness.
-If you receive the Moderna vaccine, you will be required to return for your 2nd booster dose 28 days after your first dose to ensure its full effectiveness.

 DO: Expect to receive a vaccination card that will show the type of vaccine you receive and the date you received it.
 Please bring the card back for your return visit so the provider can update the card indicating that you have received both doses.